 Our greatest successes have been when we used Minimum Business Increments (MBIs).
-MBIs.
 This has several advantages:

-Unfortunately, I decided not to press the issue here.
-Prior to our involvement Northwestern had been a Scrum shop and their Scrum provider used Scrum’s product ownership approach.
-While not really effective, it was a battle I decided not to fight.
+Unfortunately, Al decided not to press the issue here.
+Prior to Net Objectives’ involvement Northwestern had been a Scrum shop and their Scrum provider used Scrum’s product ownership approach.
+While not really effective, it was a battle we decided not to fight.

 Lesson Learned: Strive harder to the right thing in the face of resistance.